tansudasli/hadoop-backbone-boilerplate/README.md

 ### How to Start

-Create gcp account and define billings etc..
-Then,
+Create gcp account and billing account etc.. manually, Then

 1. Configure your _local_ or use _gshell_, after cloning the git-reporitory.
     - for local, `gcloud auth list` check active gcp account. `gcloud auth login` if necessary
-2. Run `./preperations.sh` to create project on GCP
+2. Run `./preperations.sh` to create project, link billing account on GCP
 3. Run `./create-machines.sh` to create machines on GCP